DimitarGaydardzhiev/EmployeeSystem-Angular/README.md

 	- View all positions
 	- View all current and former employees
 	- View his/her own requests and create a new ones
-	- View all projects and his/her own projects
 	- View his/her own profile info
 - **administrator** - can perform all of the user actions and also:
 	- Add new departments and positions
 	- Register new employees
 	- View pending and approved requests
 	- Approve/unapprove requests
-	- Add new projects and assign users to them

 **Not authorized users are able to see only positions and departments sections*